Our History

 2016

-April: Katal and our partners at the Public Defender Association announce the launch of the LEAD National Support Bureau to provide technical assistance to pre-arrest diversion projects across the country.
+April: Katal and our partners at the Public Defender Association of Seattle announce the launch of the LEAD National Support Bureau to provide technical assistance to pre-arrest diversion projects across the country.

 2016

-March: At the end of March, the Albany LEAD (Law Enforcement Assisted Diversion) Program launches, with Katal serving as project facilitator.
+March: At the end of March, the Albany LEAD (Law Enforcement Assisted Diversion) Program launches, with Katal serving as facilitator of the policy coordinating group.

 2016